 I loving taking classic recipes and putting my own spin on them, and that usually includes trying to make them just a wee bit healthier.
 I don’t think you have to go overboard in your quest to eat healthy food.
 I’m a firm believer that very small changes really add up and, over time, make a big difference.
-For me these small changes include using lesser amounts of natural sweeteners in place of refined sweeteners, and steering clear of processed oils, like vegetable oil, in favor of healthy fats like olive oil, avocado oil, and coconut oil.
+For me these small changes include replacing refined sugars with natural sweeteners, and steering clear of processed oils, like vegetable oil, in favor of healthy fats like olive oil, avocado oil, and coconut oil.
 So whenever I scan a recipe I will automatically make my own modifications to reflect these healthier preferences and that’s exactly what I’ve done with Apple Cranberry Walnut Coleslaw.
 This coleslaw is made with homemade avocado mayonnaise (and Greek yogurt) and contains no added sugar.
 It’s wholesome, crunchy, and makes a great summer-time salad for picnics and barbecues.
 The apples, cranberries, and walnuts make it a little bit different but don’t overpower the classic coleslaw taste.

 Making the mayonnaise for this recipe is fast and easy as pictured above.
 An immersion blender makes quick work of this mayo but you can use a food processor or blender too.
 Feel free to substitute 2/3 cup of store-bought mayonnaise in a pinch but make you own if you have the time – it’s so much healthier.
 Commercial mayonnaise is usually made with low quality oils that are manufactured using a highly intensive refining process whereby chemicals are used to extract the oil from various seeds.
 Factory refined oils such as soybean oil (the most common oil used to make mass-produced mayonnaise) are thought to cause widespread inflammation in the body and have been linked to diabetes, cancer and heart disease in multiple studies.
 There are, however, a few brands of mayonnaise that use olive oil and avocado oil instead of refined oils so be sure to buy these if you don’t make your own.